tillkamppeter/ippusbxd/readme.md

 (if you have problems with the Chrome browser, use Firefox).

-It is also Bonjour-broadcasted via Avahi on the dummy0 interface.
+It is also DNS-SD-broadcasted via Avahi on the dummy0 interface.

 To set up a print queue you could simply run